 Yes.
 However, the answer to this question can be complicated.
 You can file a claim or lawsuit in Georgia against the at-fault resident of Georgia.
 However, it will be peculiar to your case, and we recommend consulting with a Georgia attorney or a lawyer from your home area.

 The majority of cases do not make it to trial.
-However, in a rare situation, if your case goes to trial, you must come back and visit Georgia.
+However, in a rare situation, if your case goes to trial, you must most likely come back and attend trial in Georgia.

 Insurance companies in other states will sometimes use unfair tactics to save money.
 An insurance company can act in bad faith with a car accident claim in numerous ways.
 The payout can be substantially higher if found guilty of acting in bad faith.
 A Georgia resident can file a legal claim against an insurance company from another state if they believe the insurer acted in bad faith.